dimitar-4/ms2-memory-game/README.md

  This memory game project is made to be responsive on different devices.
 The game includes a full instructions on the Home page that explain how to play.
-It is also provides interactions not only with the game it self, but also the player can control and change the theme on the game pages so that the feel and look variates with the user's preferences.
+It is also provides interactions not only with the game it self, but also the player can change the theme on the game page so that the feel and look variates with the user's preferences.
-There are also couple of additional buttons like Start/Play buttons on the Home page and under the game grid that helps navigating and interacting easily.
+There are also couple of additional buttons like Restart/Play buttons on the Home page and above the game grid that helps navigating and interacting more easily.

 ## Technologies Used